2009–10 Stoke City F.C. season: November

 Stoke made the trip to Hull looking for a second consecutive away win; despite a slow start City took the lead through Etherington's powerful drive past Matt Duke.
 Stoke could have extended their lead through Shawcross but his header clipped the crossbar.
-Hull then equalised through former City player Seyi Olofinjana and Stoke were on the back foot even more when Abdoulaye Faye was sent off for two bookable offences meaning Tuncay who had just come on had to be replaced by Wilkinson in order to fill in the gap in defence.
-However Jan Vennegoor of Hesselink scored in the final minute to condemn Stoke to a disappointing defeat.
+Hull then equalised through former City player Seyi Olofinjana and Stoke were on the back foot even more when Abdoulaye Faye was sent off for two bookable offences, meaning Tuncay, who had just come on, had to be replaced by Wilkinson in order to fill the gap in defence.
+Jan Vennegoor of Hesselink scored in the final minute to condemn Stoke to a disappointing defeat.

-Paul Hart's relegation threatened side, Portsmouth were next to arrive in Staffordshire and had the chance to take the lead early on after Delap had fouled Aruna Dindane but Kevin-Prince Boateng's penalty was saved by Sorensen.
-It turned out to be a very poor game and Stoke scored the only goal through a well worked move resulting in Fuller scoring his first goal of the season.
+Paul Hart's relegation threatened Portsmouth were next to arrive in Staffordshire and had the chance to take the lead early on after Delap had fouled Aruna Dindane, but Kevin-Prince Boateng's penalty was saved by Sørensen.
+It turned out to be a very poor game and Stoke scored the only goal through a well-worked move resulting in Fuller scoring his first goal of the season.

-Stoke travelled to Blackburn and had a number of chances to win the match with Whitehead and Beattie both missing from just 5 yards, Blackburn were also guilty of poor finishing and the match ended in a 0–0 draw.
+Stoke travelled to Blackburn and had a number of chances to win the match with Whitehead and Beattie both missing from just 5 yards; Blackburn were also guilty of poor finishing and the match ended in a 0–0 draw.